RiisDev/StrikeLink/docs/strikelink/demoparser/parsing/utilitystats.md

 #### Parameters

 `FragKills` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The number of kills achieved with utility grenades, such as HE grenades or molotovs.

 `FragDeaths` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The number of deaths caused by enemy utility grenades.

 `PlayersFlashed` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The number of opposing players blinded by the player's flashbangs.

 `TimesFlashed` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The number of times the player was blinded by enemy flashbangs.

 `MollyKills` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The number of kills achieved specifically with molotovs or incendiary grenades.

 `MollyDeaths` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The number of times the player was killed by enemy molotovs or incendiary grenades.

 `UtilityDamage` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The total amount of damage dealt to opponents using utility grenades.

 `FlashbangsThrown` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The number of flashbang grenades thrown by the player.

 `HeGrenadesThrown` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The number of high-explosive (HE) grenades thrown by the player.

 `MolotovsThrown` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The number of molotov or incendiary grenades thrown by the player.

+**Remarks:**

+This record is typically used to aggregate and analyze a player's effectiveness with utility items during a match.
+All values are non-negative and represent cumulative statistics for a given period or match.

 ## Methods